AAUW Work Smart” – AAUW Pay Negotiation Workshops for Women

 Science, Technology, Engineering, and Mathematics (STEM) Career Conference is organized by the AAUW Long Beach branch and held at Long Beach City College, Liberal Arts Campus.
 Women with careers in science, technology, engineering and math present workshops to middle-school girls to excite them about the possibilities of such careers and to encourage them to attend college.

 A dynamic keynote speaker starts the conference with a message about overcoming obstacles and reaching one’s dreams.
-The girls then participate in two workshops to hear the details about careers, such as chemical engineer, environmental scientist, coroner, software engineer or human factors researcher, and to explore hands-on activities.
-Over the past 14 years, 1992 girls have participated in the program.
+The girls then participate in two workshops to hear the details about careers, such as aerospace engineer, environmental scientist, speech-language pathologist, architect or human factors researcher, and to explore hands-on activities.
+Over the past 15 years, 2230 girls have participated in the program.

-In 2015, the branch launched a five-year longitudinal study in concert with Long Beach Unified School District to determine the effectiveness of this half-day STEM career conference on middle-school girls in their pursuit of math and science throughout high school and their enrollment in college.
+In 2015, the branch launched a five-year longitudinal study in concert with Long Beach Unified School District to determine the effectiveness of this half-day STEM career conference on middle-school girls in their pursuit of math, science and technology throughout high school and their enrollment in college.
 The 2015 cohort of 8th-grade attendees are being surveyed in Spring 2019, to be followed in Spring 2020 by the 2016 cohort of 8th-grade attendees are to be surveyed in Spring 2020.

 More than 70 volunteers, comprised of AAUW Long Beach members and others, provide the support to put on this dynamic conference.
-We wish to thank the numerous businesses and individuals who contribute items to the girls’ conference bags and especially acknowledge our two financial sponsors for their very generous support.
+We wish to thank the numerous businesses and individuals who contributed items to the girls’ conference bags and especially acknowledge our three financial sponsors for their very generous support.